dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/explicit-tracking.md

 # Explicitly Tracking Entities

 Each <xref:Microsoft.EntityFrameworkCore.DbContext> instance tracks changes made to entities.
-These tracked entities in turn drive the changes to the database when <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges%2A> is called.
+These tracked entities in turn drive the changes to the database when <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges*> is called.

-Entity Framework Core (EF Core) change tracking works best when the same <xref:Microsoft.EntityFrameworkCore.DbContext> instance is used to both query for entities and update them by calling <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges%2A>.
+Entity Framework Core (EF Core) change tracking works best when the same <xref:Microsoft.EntityFrameworkCore.DbContext> instance is used to both query for entities and update them by calling <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges*>.
 This is because EF Core automatically tracks the state of queried entities and then detects any changes made to these entities when SaveChanges is called.
 This approach is covered in [Change Tracking in EF Core](xref:core/change-tracking/index).

 > [!TIP]
 > This document assumes that entity states and the basics of EF Core change tracking are understood.
 See [Change Tracking in EF Core](xref:core/change-tracking/index) for more information on these topics.